 The Investment Adviser's PPP investment capability was enhanced in November 2013 through 3i Group's acquisition of the Barclays Infrastructure Funds Management business.
-We now have a team of investment professionals dedicated to the PPP market and this is producing interesting opportunities for 3i Infrastructure, as evidenced by the investments in the NMM and Mersey Gateway primary PPP projects.
+We now have a team of investment professionals dedicated to the PPP market and this is producing interesting opportunities for 3i Infrastructure, as evidenced by the investments in the NMM and Mersey Gateway Bridge primary PPP projects (described on page 22).

-Whilst core infrastructure will remain the key area of focus for 3i Infrastructure and is expected to represent at least 75% of portfolio value, the Board intends to build further exposure to the PPP component of the portfolio over time, with a clear preference for primary over secondary PPP investments where the Company can generate attractive risk-adjusted returns.
+As set out on page 10, whilst core infrastructure will remain the key area of focus for 3i Infrastructure and is expected to represent at least 75% of portfolio value, the Board intends to build further exposure to the PPP component of the portfolio over time, with a clear preference for primary over secondary PPP investments where the Company can generate attractive risk-adjusted returns.